tensorflow/tensorflow/g3doc/DialectConversion.md

 `baz.add` -> `foo.add` even though a direct conversion does not exist.
 This means that you don’t have to define a direct legalization pattern for `bar.add` -> `foo.add`.

+### Restrictions

+The framework processes operations in topological order, trying to legalize them individually.
+As such, patterns used in the conversion framework have a few additional restrictions:

+1. If a pattern matches, it must erase or replace the op it matched on.
+    Operations can *not* be updated in place.
+2. Match criteria should not be based on the IR outside of the op itself.
+The preceding ops will already have been processed by the framework (although it may not update uses), and the subsequent IR will not yet be processed.
+This can create confusion if a pattern attempts to match against a sequence of ops (e.g. rewrite A + B -> C).
+That sort of rewrite should be performed in a separate pass.

 ## Type Conversion